michfinchy/michfinchy.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
 I'm an undergraduate student from Harbin Institute of Technology, majoring in computer science.
 I'm exploring in this vast area and setting up my personal website.
+I put a picture of a cat in my school because I don't has a satisfying photograph of myself yet.